 If you’re thinking about replacing your toilet, be sure to talk to our plumbers here at Allbritten.
 We can help ensure that your new toilet will fit in your bathroom with your current pipes and fixtures.
 Our team handles the installation to ensure that the toilet is installed right and will start saving water right away.

 Fix faucet leaks and running toilets

 When it comes to dripping faucets and running toilets, it’s easy for busy homeowners to put off making the repairs until “later.”
-However, even small leaks can result in big water waste: a faucet that drips 20 times per-minute will waste more than a gallon of water every single day, adding up to nearly 700 gallons over the course of a year.
+However, even small leaks can result in big water waste: a faucet that drips 20 times per minute will waste more than a gallon of water every single day, adding up to nearly 700 gallons over a year.
 A running toilet is even worse, as many can waste a gallon of water every hour!
 The USGS has a calculator you can use to determine how much water your leaky faucets are wasting in your home.

 When you notice a faucet is dripping or a toilet just won’t stop running, call your local plumbing team here at Allbritten.
 Being proactive on these issues can greatly reduce water waste and lower your water bills.

 Once you’ve upgraded your shower and toilet and fixed any leaking faucets in your home, you can take further steps to further conserve water.

 Capture and use cold water from the shower